Hazing: Controversy

-Finkel cites hazing incidents including "beating or kicking to the point of traumatic injury or death, burning or branding, excessive calisthenics, being forced to eat unpleasant substances, and psychological or sexual abuse of both males and females".
+Finkel cites hazing incidents including "beating or kicking to the point of traumatic injury or death, burning or branding, excessive calisthenics, being forced to eat unpleasant substances and psychological or sexual abuse of both males and females".
 Reported coerced sexual activity is sometimes considered "horseplay" rather than rape, she wrote.
 Finkel quoted from Hank Nuwer's book Wrongs of Passage, which counted 56 hazing deaths between 1970 and 1999.

 In November 2005, controversy arose over a video showing Royal Marines fighting naked and intoxicated as part of a hazing ritual.
 The fight culminated with one soldier receiving a kick to the face, rendering him unconscious.
 The victim, according to the BBC, said "It's just Marine humour".
 The Marine who leaked the video said "The guy laid out was inches from being dead."
-Under further investigation, the Marines had just returned from a six-month tour of Iraq, and were in their "cooling down" period, in which they spend two weeks at a naval base before they are allowed back into society.
-The man who suffered the kick to the head did not press charges.

-In 2008, a national hazing study was conducted by Dr Elizabeth Allan and Dr Mary Madden from the University of Maine.
-This investigation is the most comprehensive study of hazing to date and includes survey responses from more than 11,000 undergraduate students at 53 colleges and universities in different regions of the U.S. and interviews with more than 300 students and staff at 18 of these campuses.
-Through the vision and efforts of many, this study fills a major gap in the research and extends the breadth and depth of knowledge and understanding about hazing.
+In 2008, Dr. Elizabeth Allan and Dr. Mary Madden from the University of Maine conducted a national hazing study.
+This investigation is the most comprehensive study of hazing to date.
+It includes responses from more than 11,000 undergraduate students at 53 colleges and universities in different regions of the United States and interviews with more than 300 students and staff at 18 of these campuses.
+Through the vision and efforts of many, this study fills a significant gap in the research and extends the breadth and depth of knowledge and understanding about hazing.
 Ten initial findings are described in the report, "Hazing in View: College Students at Risk".
 These include: